edamontology/edamontologyDocs/editors_guide.rst

 Editors Guide
 =============
 If you're not sure how to do something please ask on edam@elixir-dk.org.
+You'll need to `subscribe <http://elixirmail.cbs.dtu.dk/mailman/listinfo/edam>`_ to the list first.

 For EDAM Developers
 ------------------------